Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation: Methods

 \section{Methods}

-In this section, we first formalize the standard self-training paradigm for UDA and the training process for diffusion models, respectively (Sec. \ref{3.1}).
-Then, we describe our new UDA framework, DiDA, a universal degradation-based bridging technique that couples diffusion strategies to improve UDA semantic segmentation performance (Sec. \ref{3.2}).
-Finally, we illustrate the details that expand our method to arbitrary choices of image degradation (Sec. \ref{3.3}).
+In this section, we first formalize the standard self-training paradigm for UDA and the training process for diffusion models, respectively (Sec.\ref{3.1}).
+Then, we introduce theoretical insight (Sec.\ref{3.2}).
+After that, we describe our new UDA framework, DiDA, a novel perspective for domain bridging that couples diffusion strategies to improve UDA semantic segmentation performance (Sec.\ref{3.3}).
+Finally, we illustrate the details that expand our method to arbitrary choices of image degradation (Sec.\ref{3.4}).